ahorvathportfolio/Multivariate-Statistics-Exploring-Differences-in-US-Colleges-Using-Principal-Component-Analysis/README.md

 in the Report and I hope you all find it an interesting read!

 Final Notes:
-- As I know not everyone has access to MATLAB, I have provided almost all of the code as txt files in order to allow any interested individuals to be able to view this project.
 - When arriving at Step 3 (Confirmatory Analysis) we will need the help of a few functions which our instructor for the course, Dr. Ellingson, was kind enough to provide us.
 These files include mardiatest.txt, EqualCovtest.txt, and TwoSampleT2test.txt.